radiantearth/stac-best-practices/best-practices-zarr.md

    Individual variable arrays within the store SHOULD NOT be represented as separate assets.

-   The appropriate level depends on how users will access the data.
+   The appropriate level of detail to include within the bands object depends on how users will access the data.
 Section #bands-representation below provide details on how to represent bands within a Zarr asset.

 #### Bands Representation